dgaitsgo/ARTiMon-demo/README.md

 	//error handling
 }

-//All of our data was seprated into a comma seperated string public void writeToSocket(String s)
+//All of our data was a comma separated string public void writeToSocket(String s)
 {
 	sendSock.writer.Write (s);